SilasNiewierra/portfolio/projects.md

     image: "/uploads/2020/10/18/thumbnail-bob-1.png"
     alt_text: Bob Cover Image
   content: A fun little game to pass the time and get hooked.
 With its dreamy atmosphere
     and simple game logic it's perfect for all ages.
-Touch the screen and Bob jumps, that's all you need to know.
+Touch the screen and BOB jumps, that's all you need to know.
 Now you can try to beat your personal high score over and over again.<br><br><a href="/bob" title="Learn More ...">Learn More ...</a>
   slug: ''